mstocco/mariostoc.co/content/traininglog/20210425-ironman2021-18weeksout.md

 ---

 Piriformis is back on my left side.
 Maybe it was carrying bricks or maybe just old age.
+I gave it a work over with the lacrosse ball before bed tonight.

 Right thigh is bruised from the falling into that rotten stump [yesterday](javascript:flick('sun');) too.